 Content Provided by Victor Hou, Co-founder at Varisource

-With a plethora of B2B SaaS applications (subscriptions-as-a-service) designed to make business processes more efficient, it can be difficult to stay on top of subscription costs and SaaS application usage.
-Consequently, SaaS vendor management has become a crucial component for any company striving to make the most out of their SaaS applications while still keeping their recurring expenses in check.
+With a plethora of B2B SaaS applications (software as a service) designed to make business processes more efficient, it can be difficult to stay on top of subscription costs and SaaS application usage.
+Consequently, SaaS vendor management has become a crucial component for any company striving to make the most out of their software applications while still keeping their recurring expenses in check.

 What is SaaS vendor management?